ESPN FC: Television program

 ESPN eventually launched a U.S. television studio program on ESPNews, ESPN2, BT Sport, ESPN Australia, and TSN dedicated to soccer, also known as ESPN FC.
 The program originally aired on weekday evenings at 6 PM, with a weekly recap show airs on Sunday nights.
 The program has a mostly British cast.
 Dan Thomas works as the lead host with Adrian Healey, Sebastian Salazar, and Kay Murray filling in.

 The studio analysts at the Bristol, Connecticut studio are: Craig Burley, Steve Nicol, Shaka Hislop, Kasey Keller, and Alejandro Moreno.
-The rest of the crew joins from London and Europe, and on occasion, in the studio, and includes: Steve McManaman, Stewart Robson, Julien Laurens, Gabriele Marcotti, Don Hutchison, Danny Higginbotham, Frank Leboeuf, Jan Aage Fjortoft, Sid Lowe, Ian Darke, Derek Rae, Jürgen Klinsmann, Alessandro Del Piero, and Santiago Solari.
+The rest of the crew joins from London and Europe, and on occasion, in the studio, and includes: Steve McManaman, Stewart Robson, Julien Laurens, Gabriele Marcotti, Don Hutchison, Danny Higginbotham, Frank Leboeuf, Jan Aage Fjortoft, Sid Lowe, Ian Darke, Derek Rae, Jürgen Klinsmann, Nedum Onuoha, Alessandro Del Piero, and Santiago Solari.
 Taylor Twellman, and Herculez Gomez contribute to MLS segments.
 Former presenters and pundits include: Raphael Honigstein, James Horncastle, Martin Keown, Glenn Hoddle, Roberto Martínez, Kevin Keegan, Rebecca Lowe, Max Bretos, Alexi Lalas, Andrew Orsatti, and Darrell Currie.
 Also, the now late Paul Mariner used to work as a studio analyst.

 ESPN FC also has additional programming like The Gab and Juls Podcast, which has become a TV programme, and the John Dykes Show.
 In April 2018, the program moved exclusively to the supplemental subscription service ESPN+, though occasional specials will still air on ESPN2.